 Woodstock Inn has 142 tastefully renovated guestrooms from $149-365 and suites from $250-660.
 If visiting during the cooler months or looking for a romantic fireside night, be sure to book one of the Tavern Fireplace rooms.
 During spring and summer, whether lounging throughout the well-groomed lawns or by outdoor fire pits, guests will find themselves dreaming about their next getaway back to Woodstock.

-Consider scheduling your visit to the resort during sugar season or around events like a cheese celebration, Green Mountain Literary Festival or air balloon adventure.
+Consider scheduling your visit to the resort in conjunction with events like the Green Mountain Literary Festival or air balloon adventure.
 Check out specials like Wake up in Woodstock, offering one-night accommodation, a hearty country breakfast and a bottle of Vermont maple syrup to take home.
 Rates start at $255.

 How to get there: There are several ways to get to Woodstock without a car.
 Vermont Transit/Greyhound Bus Lines offer service to White River Junction, about 11 miles from Woodstock, with connections along the way that extend the trip time to almost 8 hours with tickets costing about $62 one-way.
 AMTRAK’s Ethan Allen Express delivers passengers to White River Junction from NYC, Philadelphia and DC.
 One-way trips from NYC cost around $55 and take about 6 ¾ hours.
 The Dartmouth Coach offers daily, direct service between New York City and Hanover, New Hampshire with one-way tickets starting at $60.
 The trip is approximately 4 ¾ hours and all coaches feature wifi onboard.
 From Hanover, visitors can get a taxi to Woodstock or arrange with local accommodations for a pick-up.
 If you fancy a road trip, consult oM’s guide to renting hybrids in NYC.